AjayKMehta/setup-machine/wsl.md

 11. Installing and updating packages: see [here](https://tug.org/texlive/doc/tlmgr.html#EXAMPLES).

 12. To upgrade from TeX Live 2024 to 2025, [follow these instructions](https://tug.org/texlive/upgrade.html).
+If you want to remove the previous installation:
+    i) Run `~/texlive/2024/bin/x86_64-linux/tlmgr uninstall`.
+    ii) This does not remove all the files so you will have to manually delete `~/texlive/2024`.

 > [!NOTE]
 > You can edit `/etc/profile` to set necessary environment variables: